 David’s House Ministries was born in the heart of a pastor and his wife, Pastor Jay and Lois DeBoer who had been blessed with a son who was born with significant disabilities.
 At the urging of longtime friends, Pastor Jim and Sue Holwerda, they decided that the Lord was leading them to establish a ministry where their son, David, could live.
-Jay and Lois realized that there would come a day when they would no longer be able to provide the personal care, social opportunities and encouragement in the Christian faith their son needed.
+Jay and Lois realized that there would come a day when they would no longer be able to provide the personal care, social opportunities, and encouragement in the Christian faith their son needed.
 The dream was born to not only meet David’s needs but to establish a ministry that would bless many other families as well.
-A board was formed and a sponsoring agency, Honey Creek Christian Homes, agreed to help bring the dream into reality.
-Incidentally, Jim Holwerda had become the Executive Director of Honey Creek Christian Homes.

-David’s House opened the first Christian adult foster care home for ten men with varying disabilities in June of 1987.
-House 1 was specially designed and purpose built to include those who depend on wheelchairs for mobility.
+David’s House opened the first Christian adult foster care home for 10 men with varying disabilities in June of 1987.
+House 1 was specially designed and purposefully built to include those who depend on wheelchairs for mobility.